 The OSCE needs your skills!

-Do you have a background in Economics, Gender, Law or Human Resources?
+Do you have a background in Economics or Environmental studies, Gender, Law or Human Resources?

 Do you speak Russian?

 The Junior Professional Officer (JPO) Programme provides the selected JPOs with a comprehensive overview of the Organization, and in particular familiarize them with the OSCE programmatic approach and regulatory framework.
 In addition, the aim is to equip JPOs with important skills and abilities to build their professional career in an international and multicultural environment, exposing them to experience at both Secretariat and field level.
 This will further enable them to compete for future entry-level positions in the international civil service sector.

 During their one and a half year assignment, JPOs will work at two different duty stations and might therefore have the opportunity to focus on two different subject areas.
 First, there will be a nine-month period at the Secretariat (March 2022 until November 2022) followed by another nine-month period in one of the OSCE field operations (December 2022 until August 2023).

 We advise interested candidates who have graduated in a field relevant to the OSCE's activities to check the OSCE employment website under seconded vacancies to apply using the online application form when applications.
 For further information about our next round of applications, please subscribe to our Talent Acquisition newsletter where the next call for applications will be announced.